2026 수특 영독연 14강 변형문제 (1-9번)

 ____ were streaming down my face.

-I prayed like I had never ____ before.
+____ prayed like I had never prayed before.

-____ doctor finally came into the room.
+The doctor finally ____ into the room.

-All I could see ____ his eyes.
+____ I could see was his eyes.

-I started to cry again, but with joy this time that this man I loved would be by my ____ again, healthy and smiling and looking forward to all the beautiful things that life had in store for us.
+I started to cry again, but with joy this time that this man I loved would be by my side again, healthy and smiling and looking forward to ____ the beautiful things that life had in store for us.

 3 과학 전문어를 독자의 눈높이에 맞게 다시 표현하기

-However, if the use of scientific terminology will only cause the audience to misunderstand — or, worse, completely misinterpret what ____ being said — then it makes no sense to use it, as the result will only be confusion.
+However, if the use of scientific terminology will only cause the audience to misunderstand — or, ____ completely misinterpret what is being said — then it makes no sense to use it, as the result will only be confusion.

 4 창의성을 중시하지 않는 기업 환경

-Creativity is significantly different ____ pursuit of excellence.
+Creativity is ____ different from pursuit of excellence.

 5 삶에 대한 해석과 반응

-They make ____ own interpretations, and decide accordingly.
+They make their own ____ and decide accordingly.

 The first ____ sends back a message that the situation is hopeless, no one wears shoes, and there is no market.